vidarh/sdlvnc/README.md

  * Refactor the code.
  * Fix issues on 64 bit platforms (for now I pass -m32 to gcc)
- * Speed up the sockets
+ * Speed up the sockets handling (currently does lots of small read/writes)
+ * Improve temporary buffer handling.
+ * (possibly decouple from SDL)
  * Use it as a basis for some experimental VNC improvements for some specific use-cases I have in mind.
 More on that if/when I get there.